muhammadn/muhammadn.github.io/_posts/2025-03-16-native-nmea-lenovo-quectel-rm530n-gl.md

 date:   2025-03-16 13:10 +0800
 ---

-I think i need to be in a hurry to write this down, eventhough it's the weekend but there's so much to write about. i

-Many things have had happened for the past few years so i will try to document so to help others who have having this issue.

 This is about a new laptop that i got, which is a customise Lenovo Carbon X1 Gen12 which includes a RM520N-GL 5G (sub-6Ghz) module by Quectel (but the device is specific to only Lenovo's version of RM520N-GL with a different device id)

 Also Lenovo's Quectel RM512N-GL uses PCIe interface compared to the module you get directly from Quectel which uses the USB interface, so different drivers, heh.